We'd be on tour now

 But as you know, things aren't really as they were not so long ago.
 Due to covid-19 much of the culture world is at a standstill right now, many of my projects included.
 We've had a dialogue with FHP and the Royal Music Academy and at least the first tour is now postponed.
 It remains to be seen if we're able to do the Swedish tour this summer of if that, too, needs to be postponed to either 2021 or indefinitely.
 We've worked hard at the program so whenever we do have our next concert or tour, it's going to be amazing!

 Tessan-Maria's multitalented sister Mirella photographed us a couple of weeks ago when life was still close to normal and we were still fully planning our tour-summer.
-The results of the photoshoot will be published in my gallery- section any day now.
+Some of the results of the photoshoot will be published in my gallery- section at a later time.

 Right now I'm trying to stay one step ahead of the times and prepare for future concerts without a certainty of when they'll be possible again.
 Some of my gigs have been moved to the autumn term (including one that the king of Sweden might attend!) so it's going to be a very eventful end of the year if we first survive the pandemic.